 Go to the end of the Loop, turn right, and you’ll find a little, unassuming shop called Fork & Stix.
 Go inside.
 Order everything.
 Fork & Stix is the best Thai restaurant in St. Louis.
 Some people may tell you otherwise, but those people are just plain wrong, and probably stupid.
 There are some familiar dishes on there, like green/red curry, pad thai, and spring rolls, but you’re not going to get those.
 You’re going to get the spicy papaya salad, som tum, the sai oua aromatic sausages with the naam prik nuum hot sauce.
 Then you’re going to order one of the best dishes in all of St. Louis, the khao soi.
 You’re welcome.

 If you’ve ever seen a show at The Pageant and not gone to Pi before/after, you haven’t really lived your best St. Louis life.
 This pizza joint offers something for everyone.
 Fresh ingredients combined with locally sourced meats atop their signature cornmeal crust make for a truly presidential experience.
 Did we mention this is Barack Obama’s favorite pizza?
 Regardless of what side of the aisle you’re on, everyone can agree both the deep dish or thin crust offerings get our vote.

-Not only does Blueprint have some of the best coffee in the city, but it’s got some of our favorite cafe food, as well.
-The reality is we usually go here after we’ve already had breakfast and get one of their daily pastries with our coffee (YOLO), but they also offer a breakfast egg sandwich, an egg biscuit, granola bowls, and more.
+Not only does Blueprint have some of the best coffee in the city, but it has some of our favorite cafe food, as well.
+The reality is that we usually go here after we’ve already had breakfast to get one of their daily pastries with our coffee (YOLO), but they also offer a breakfast egg sandwich, an egg biscuit, granola bowls, and more.